 Even before we factor in issues like poverty or climate change, the world’s freshwater is not distributed evenly due to seasonal variations and average rainfall.
 Asia is home to 60% of the earth's people, but 36% of all freshwater.
-In Latin America where 6% of the population live, that figure is 25%.
+In Latin America where 6% of the population lives, that figure is 25%.

-Distribution is further complicated by the way supplies reach those in need, in less developed nations people rely on periods of heavy rainfall, like the monsoon season in Asia.
+Distribution is further complicated by the way supplies reach those in need, in less developed nations people, rely on periods of heavy rainfall, like the monsoon season in Asia.
 As this season is so brief, most of the rain simply drains away and only about 20% is used.
-This is aggravated by the loss of traditional resources, like wells, streams and seasonal rivers, which are ruined by droughts, lack of investment and wasteful irrigation systems.
+This is aggravated by the loss of traditional resources, like wells, streams, and seasonal rivers, which are ruined by droughts, lack of investment and wasteful irrigation systems.

 Natural wetlands are also under threat, as the World Wildlife Fund estimates that nearly half of these stunning areas have been wiped out since 1900.
-These habitats are some of the best populated and diverse on the planet, supporting many species of fish, mammals, insects and birds.
+These habitats are some of the best populated and diverse on the planet, supporting many species of fish, mammals, insects, and birds.
 Furthermore, wetlands are key to the cultivation of rice which is a chief foodstuff for 50% of the world.
 When wetlands vanish, the benefits they offer to the hydrological cycle, like filtration and flood control are lost, and this further impacts on shortages.

 Are There Solutions

-The most effective solutions to this global problem include better storage, reuse, conservation and management.
+The most effective solutions to this global problem include better storage, reuse, conservation, and management.
 Many ideas are being adopted right now in an attempt to balance supply with demand.

 Aquifers are underground areas which fill up during rainstorms and also collect runoff.
 In many parts of the world they are drying out due to overharvesting, but in California and Australia, scientists are looking at ways of adding back treated supplies.
-This is seen as a safer storage solution, as dams and reservoirs can be prone to evaporation, seepage and flooding.
+This is seen as a safer storage solution, as dams and reservoirs can be prone to evaporation, seepage, and flooding.

 Some industrial companies have installed a zero-liquid-discharge system into their facilities.
 So-called ZLD methods enable the use, treatment, and reuse of liquid in a loop, so it is never disposed of.
-Heavy rain can also be recycled for use in golf courses, landscaped gardens and orchards.
+Heavy rain can also be recycled for use in golf courses, landscaped gardens, and orchards.

 Converting salty supplies that are not fit for human consumption is becoming a popular fix in many nations.
-The US, the United Arab Emirates, Israel and Cyprus are all investing in desalination plants, but it can be costly.
+The US, the United Arab Emirates, Israel, and Cyprus are all investing in desalination plants, but it can be costly.
 In the US, $3.27 billion is spent on the process each year.
-Although desalinisation does require lots of energy, in the long-term it is hoped that greener sources will be built-in to the plant and used to power it.
+Although desalinization does require lots of energy, in the long-term it is hoped that greener sources will be built-in to the plant and used to power it.

 Protecting the hydrosphere is something we can all be part of by conserving our domestic supplies.
 You can start in simple ways, by ensuring your plumbing is leak-free, taking shorter showers and always placing a full load in the washing machine or dishwasher.